FluveFV/multilabel-aixpa/src/howto/train.md

 Italian 🇮🇹 version below.

-In case of availability of new data it is advised to first check its compatibility through the specifications of [data preprocessing](https://github.com/FluveFV/faudit-classifier/blob/main/docs/howto/process.md).
+In case of availability of new data it is advised to first check its compatibility through the specifications of [data preprocessing](https://github.com/FluveFV/multilabel-aixpa/blob/main/src/howto/preprocess.ipynb).

-The project has been implemented in Docker.
-In case a proper Docker container hasn't been built, check [set-up for Docker](https://github.com/FluveFV/faudit-classifier/blob/main/docs/howto/docker.md).

-Simply running the default training mode can be done from command line as
+Simply running the default training mode can be done from command line using Docker.
+For example

 ``` bash
 docker run --gpus '"device=*"' --rm -ti --shm-size=32gb \